Part of Unit: FIRST Robotics Power Distribution and Bench Test

 Lesson Plan Overview / Details

-In this section students will learn how to properly use an ammeter to check the current draw of a small DC motor.
+In this lesson students will learn how to properly use a voltmeter to check the output voltage of the Jaguar speed controller.

 - Class Period